dalgado-aws/astrovim-config/README.md

     Use Ctrl + Shift + w will close the split

 16. Installing copilot
-    edit plugins/lua/user.lua and add the following code
+    Edit plugins/lua/user.lua and add the following code

     Explantion of the code:
     nvim-cmp is a completion plugin.
 Copilot has to be configured to collaborate with nvim-cmp.